joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The network effect is a phenomenon in which the value of a product or service increases as the number of users or participants grows.
 In other words, the more people that use a product or service, the more valuable it becomes to each individual user.
 The network effect is often referred to as "Metcalfe's Law" after Robert Metcalfe, the inventor of Ethernet.

 The network effect can be seen in a variety of products and services, including social media platforms, communication tools, and marketplaces.
-For example, a social media platform like Facebook becomes more valuable to its users as more people join the platform.
 This is because more users mean more content, more interactions, and more opportunities to connect with others.
-Similarly, a marketplace like eBay becomes more valuable as more buyers and sellers join, creating a larger pool of products and greater competition.

 The network effect can be broken down into two types: